- Who does Learning Support Services for Students with Disabilities (LSS) serve?

 Are there housing accommodations available for students with disabilities?

 Housing accommodations can be arranged with help from LSS and the housing department if there is space available.
-Please contact us as soon as possible.
+Please contact the housing department as soon as possible regarding your need, and ensure you have appropriate documentation submitted to LSS.

-If you make your request late or after your assignment is made, we may no longer have space available to accommodate you.
+If you make your request late or after your housing assignment is confirmed, we may no longer have space available to accommodate you.
 Requests received after May 15 for fall semester, December 1 for January assignments, or January 1 for February assignments are considered late.

 How are services for students with disabilities in college different from services provided in high school?